lakeel-altla/samples-k8s-configurations/nginx-blue-green/README.md

 ## Usage

-Here, we will use nginx-blue-green.minikube.test as the blue environment and dev.nginx-blue-green.minikube.test as the green one, and switch them with the ingress.
+Here, we will use **blue.nginx-blue-green.minikube.test** as the blue environment and **green.nginx-blue-green.minikube.test** as the green one, and switch them with the ingress.

 ### Deploy Nginx 1.11